 You don’t need to be intimidated by the idea of an inspection, and the cost of it isn’t too bad either.
 If you’re in the market to buy a home, an inspection of the home you’re considering is essential.
 It may not seem necessary if the home looks great on the surface, but an inspection can ultimately save you thousands of dollars on the cost of a home if any issues are uncovered.

 What is a home inspection?

-During the process of closing a sale on a home, the buyer typically hires a home inspector to come to the house to perform a visual observation of the house’s overall condition.
-And in accordance with standards set by each state, the home inspector identifies important health, safety, and major mechanical issues.
+During the process of closing a sale on a home, the buyer typically hires a home inspector.
+The inspector performs visual observation of the house’s overall condition and provides a report summarizing the findings.
+In accordance with standards set by each state, the home inspector identifies important health, safety, and major mechanical issues.

 Do you need a home inspection?

 A home inspection is an important step toward buying a home.
 As a buyer, your lender may not require you to get an inspection in order to qualify for a loan.
 But most real estate agents will recommend you get an inspection if only for your protection.

 Home inspections are a great way to vet a home before you buy it.
 While the seller of your desired home may very well be trustworthy and have good intentions, it’s always possible that during their time living in the home, they overlooked certain disclosures.

 The worst thing that can happen after you’ve signed your closing papers is an unexpected major expense due to problems in the home that you weren’t made aware of before.
 That’s why a home inspection is so important and why most realtors advise homebuyers to hire a home inspector when they’re looking to buy a home.

 Oddly, there is no set standard for how much an overall inspection will cost, so you should ask your inspector up front to find out how you’ll be charged.